 The Assisi Loop® offers all animals a safe, non-invasive, non-pharmaceutical pain management technology that can be used as a stand-alone therapy or in conjunction with the treatment plan your veterinarian has in place.
 PEMF is used in pain management, osteoarthritis, inflammation, post-surgical healing and wound healing.

 Category: Pain Management

 The Assisi Loop® offers targeted Pulsed Electromagnetic Field Therapy (targeted PEMF) in a portable, easy-to-use device that can be used in clinic or in the home.
-The Loop has been proven to reduce pain and inflammation and has been cleared by the FDA for palliative treatment of post-operative edema and pain in humans.
+The Loop has been proven to reduce pain and inflammation and has been cleared by the FDA for palliative treatment of post-operative oedema and pain in humans.

 The Assisi Loop® can be used adjunctively with laser therapy, acupuncture, chiropractic and pain and inflammation medications.
 It helps clients to bring healing home.
 Use of the Assisi Loop will NOT interfere with standard treatment procedures or pain management medication.

 The Assisi Loop® has been used in dogs, cats, horses, rabbits and other animals for pain management, osteoarthritis, inflammation, oedema (swelling), post-surgical healing and wound healing.

 Excellent for multiple uses including both acute and chronic, degenerative conditions

 The Assisi Loop® offers all animals a safe pain management technology that can be used as a stand-alone therapy or in conjunction with the treatment plan your veterinarian has in place.
 The Loop offers pet owners the opportunity to continue healing their pet at home and to take a proactive role in their pet’s recovery.